Bestselling children writer

 IBBY Honor Roll Lifetime-Award winner

-National School Curriculum author
+National School Curriculum children's book writer

 "I have followed the footsteps of Mark Twain,